 "One can dispute that all that is needed for an adequate investment signal is a real-time scarcity adder or the ORDC described in CREG (Appendix A, §43).
 While that can encourage short-term hedging contracts by addressing a potential short-run market failure (lack of full scarcity pricing), it does nothing to solve the missing futures/contract markets with a tenor of 14+ years discussed in the Introduction above.
-If the fear is of over-

-11 Hogan 2005 - On an "energy only" electricity market design for resource adequacy procuring, then keeping open options (such as contracting to prevent exit, or preparing new sites) and leaving more to a T-1 auction lower that risk.
-In the GB auction only new capacity secures long-term contracts (up to 15 years in GB, 10 years in the I-SEM) while existing capacity only receives a one-year contract, providing considerable flexibility if the amount of new capacity is modest and subsequent auction clearing prices are low, reflecting future adequacy^{14}
+If the fear is of over-procuring, then keeping open options (such as contracting to prevent exit, or preparing new sites) and leaving more to a T-1 auction lower that risk.
+In the GB auction only new capacity secures long-term contracts (up to 15 years in GB, 10 years in the I-SEM) while existing capacity only receives a one-year contract, providing considerable flexibility if the amount of new capacity is modest and subsequent auction clearing prices are low, reflecting future adequacy" 15